Ohinetahi: Miles Warren, John and Pauline Trengrove

 Deciding in the mid-1970s that they would like to create a large garden together John and Pauline Trengrove and Pauline's brother Miles Warren began looking for a suitable site.
 After a number of setbacks, Miles Warren heard that Ohinetahi was for sale by its current owners Mr and Mrs Herbert Ensor, who would be remaining on an adjacent property.
 They subsequently bought it for $100,000, financing the purchase by selling other properties.
 During the period between purchase and possession, the three new owners embarked on a six-week tour of gardens in England in a search for ideas to include in their proposed garden.
 Among the gardens visited were Sissinghurst, Wilton House and Hidcote Manor.

 First they restored the large stone colonial villa.
 Work commenced on creating the present garden in 1977.

 After about ten years John and Pauline decided to build a new house and create a garden on 10 acres of land at Ohoka.
 To fund their new project Warren purchased their share of the property to become Ohinetahi's sole owner.

 In subsequent years two small art galleries, as well as a cottage for the housekeeper, were constructed on the property.
 One gallery contains works by prominent New Zealand artists including Shane Cotton, Julian Dashper, Pat Hanly, Ralph Hotere, Richard McWhannell and Peter Robinson.
-The other gallery contains 3D models and architectural photographs building projects undertaken by the architectural firm of Warren & Mahoney.
+The other gallery contains 3D models and architectural photographs of building projects undertaken by the architectural firm of Warren & Mahoney.